BrianDanaher1/FosterCare_Project/README.md

 --> only does up to 4 removals, (most data is NA at that point) </br>
 --> outputes WIDE file "ALL_REMS_WIDE.csv" </br>

+The goal currently with these new programs is to visualize what is happening when children are reunified with their parents, then pulled out from that home for the second time (their second removal). </br>

 # Placement Tracking
 How children's placements over time as they move through the foster care system effect if their case ends after a specific placement or if they continue with further placements in the system / moving to better (or worse) placements.</br>